arcus-azure/arcus.observability/docs/versioned_docs/version-v2.4/03-Guidance/use-with-dotnet-and-functions.md

 - Make sure to call [`UseSerilog`](https://www.nuget.org/packages/Serilog.AspNetCore) when creating a `IHostBuilder`
 - Remove default for logging including its configuration in `appsettings.json` *(if applicable)*

-If you cannot use `UseSerilog`, you can still configure it by using `AddSerilog` as a logging provider; but we recommend removing all other providers with `loggingBuilder.ClearProviders()` so that they don't interfer.
+If you cannot use `UseSerilog`, you can still configure it by using `AddSerilog` as a logging provider; but we recommend removing all other providers with `loggingBuilder.ClearProviders()` so that they don't interfere.

 ## Setting up Serilog with Azure Functions